-Formerly Distrito Federal, la Ciudad de México has been booming with novel cultural and artistic movements for several years, including a revitalized food scene.
+Formerly Distrito Federal, Ciudad de México has been booming with novel cultural and artistic movements for several years, including a revitalized food scene.
 The city has been garnering a reputation as a top cosmopolitan destination, with The New York Times calling it the number one place to visit in 2016.
-It seems everyone has realized the potential of the Mexican capital and, with eyes anew, we're able to see it for what it truly is: a beautiful and contrasting metropolis that has reinvented itself over and over to accommodate its 20 million people (this includes the greater metropolitan area, though the city proper has around 9 million people).
+It seems everyone has realized the potential of the Mexican capital and, with eyes anew, are able to see it for what it truly is: a beautiful and contrasting metropolis that has reinvented itself over and over to accommodate its 20 million people (this includes the greater metropolitan area, though the city proper has around 9 million people).

 El centro, or downtown, introduces us to the most emblematic and contradictory characteristic of Mexico City: orderly chaos.
 Hundreds of people walk and cross streets in a frenzy that, if you don’t understand, can carry you along, much like a wave.
 Palaces and churches have replaced the ancient Aztec temples, though some ruins remain, tucked away behind the main Cathedral.
 Of gothic architecture, the Catedral Metropolitana is the largest in the American continent.

 Meanwhile, the Roma or Condesa neighborhoods are buzzing with restaurants and cafés.
 La Condesa can be distinguished for its Art Deco buildings and cosmopolitan vibe.
 La Roma is known for its bohemian feel, bursting with art galleries set in mansions from the end of the 19th C, built in the French tradition.
 In that sense, La Roma feels entirely European, but the taco stands are there to bring your mind (and stomach) back to Mexico.